japaric/no-std-async-experiments-2/README.md

 got Some(0)
 ```

 (I know, I know.
 "Nobody writes code like this".
-I agree this is unlikely if the
+I agree this is unlikely to
-program is short enough to fit in a single file but I think the chances of
+occur if the program is short enough to fit in a single file but I think the
-running into are non-negligible once your program spans several files, or worst
+chances of running into are non-negligible once your program spans several
-crates)
+files, or worst crates)

 For this reason and to simplify the implementation nesting `block_on` calls will
 panic the TM executor.
 (I *think* it's not possible to deadlock the executor